Offline Traces Anlaysis

 • Name: Enter the name of an analyzer channel.
 This name appears in the channel viewer and will be set as a default name when storing measurements as traces.

-• Calib[db]: When a channel is being calibrated for a certain microphone the determined value appears here.
+• Calib[db]: When a channel is being calibrated for a certain microphone, the determined value appears here.
 It can also be overwritten by entering a desired value.
 The unit is “dBFS”; the analyzer input stream will be scaled by this value.
 Based on the microphone calibration unit, this unit will be set.
-The same unit will be suffixed to the Y-Axis unit for the Spectrum mode graph.
+The same unit will be suffixed to the Y-axis unit for the Spectrum mode graph.
 Examples: dBFS(RMS), dBSPL(RMS) etc.

-• AvgCH: When the analyzer is in “Multiplexer” mode this control determines to which “Average” channel the analyzer source is added.
+• AvgCH: When the analyzer is in “Multiplexer” mode, this control determines to which “Average” channel the analyzer source is added.
 When the channel is “0,” it is not included; when it is “1” or “2,” it is added to “Average-1” or “Average-2,” respectively.

 Channels 17 and 18 are reserved for the “Average” channels.
-Here only the name can be edited.
+Here, only the name can be edited.

 • Delay: Add or subtract time delay in milliseconds.
 In Phase measurement, we can add/subtract time delay to compensate for HW and/or acoustic delay.